20Harsha/Sql_Data_Cleaning_and_Exploration_Project/README.md

-# Nashvile Housing Data exploration using SQL.
+# Nashvile Housing Data exploration using SQL
 Using Sql to clean Nashville housing data and explore data to get interesting insights

 ## Following are the observations and task performed on this project :